 2. Create a strong following and product catalog

 As said previously, free shipping means nothing if interest isn’t there.
 Help create that by focusing on customer outreach and offering products that people truly want to buy.
+Create a solid product catalog and create an engaged customer base on your social media accounts.
+Doing so will increase the chance of customers taking advantage of your offer.

 3. Find ways to increase checkout flow